dmajere/pygame-td/README.md

 ### path

-simple monster spawn and path finding logic
+* simple monster spawn and path finding logic.
+* Spawn button sends one monster.
+* red square at the bottom is tower build button.
+* B key is hotkey for tower build

 TODO:

-* for better testing, need to add building towers, to create mazes
-* rounds since we recalc paths on each round start
+* block HUD buttons (spawn and build) while monsters are running